docker/docs/docker-for-azure/persistent-data-volumes.md

 Cloudstor creates a new File Share in Azure File Storage for each volume and uses SMB to mount these File Shares.
 SMB has limited compatibility with generic Unix file ownership and permissions-related operations.
-Certain containers, such as Jenkins and Gitlab, define specific users and groups which perform different file operations.
+Certain containers, such as `jenkins` and `gitlab`, define specific users and groups which perform different file operations.
 These types of workloads require the Cloudstor volume to be mounted with the UID/GID of the user specified in the Dockerfile or setup scripts.
 Cloudstor allows for this scenario and provides greater control over default file permissions by exposing the following